 Jesus encouraged his followers to love their neighbors as themselves.
 One way we are trying to do that is through our Garage Sale ministry.

-St. Andrew's holds a garage sale (most weeks), using the garage on the Lindbergh Road side of our building at 6136 S. Salina St. We open about 12 pm and close about 6 pm.
+St. Andrew's holds a garage sale (most weeks), using the garage on the Lindbergh Road side of our building at 6136 S. Salina St. We open about 12 pm and close about 5 pm on Thursdays.
 We are also occasionally open on Saturdays and in between services on Sundays.
 Visit our Garage Sale page.

 Follow us on Facebook to see the latest and greatest treasures for sale and special events.
 Everything is negotiable and we always have a free table and carts to give stuff away.
 Sometimes we have coffee too.
 Please join us.
 Thank you.